Seacombe Gardens

 Seacombe Gardens was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Seacombe Gardens has a high level of cultural diversity, with 30.5% of its population speaking a language other than English at home and 36.7% born overseas.
-Christianity is the predominant religion in Seacombe Gardens, accounting for 37.2% of the population.
-However, Hinduism is overrepresented compared to Greater Adelaide, comprising 4.8% versus 2.8%.
+Seacombe Gardens has high cultural diversity, with 30.5% speaking a language other than English at home and 36.7% born overseas.
+Christianity is the main religion, comprising 37.2%.
+Hinduism is overrepresented at 4.8%, compared to Greater Adelaide's 2.8%.

 Frequently Asked Questions - Diversity